kys2545/Every-Collection-Privacy/privacy.md

 5. Use of Data

-Devoguein.in uses the collected data for various purposes:

 0.1. to provide and maintain our Service;

 0.2. to notify you about changes to our Service;